Ludenous1/TK7_SK_CH/README.md

 # Update:
 If this is your first time installing the addon skip this (update) section.
-But if you've already installed the addon before, you need to remove it first by heading to Edit->Preferences->Addons again and searching "TK7_SK_CK".
-Even if it is unchecked make sure you expand it and click on remove.
+But if you've already installed the addon before, you need to remove the older version first by heading to Edit->Preferences->Addons again and searching "TK7_SK_CK".
+Even if it is unchecked, make sure you expand it and click on remove.

 ![image](https://user-images.githubusercontent.com/99399209/190016274-7aabacbf-3421-4678-92d3-e7b84cf9c025.jpg)